-With effect from 23:00 (UTC) on 31 December 2020, AMBERS ceased to be regulated by ESMA and became FCA registered.
+On 31 December 2020, AMBERS ceased to be regulated by ESMA and became FCA registered.
 The FCA have continued to apply all of the standards and guidelines introduced by ESMA prior to this date.
 AM Best operates using a single global policy framework.
 AM Best has undertaken a gap analysis exercise to validate that policies and procedures are "as stringent as" the requirements of the CRAR.